Please click on each section to expand further:

 - Comparable uncontrolled price method;

 - Other method

-There is no hierarchy in the selection of methods and the most appropriate method can be any of the six prescribed methods.
+- There is no hierarchy in selection of methods and the most appropriate method can be any of the six prescribed methods.

 - Mandatory TP documentation is required to be maintained by the Taxpayers where the aggregate value of international transactions with their Associated Entities exceeds INR.10 million.
 The documentation to be maintained is prescribed in Rule 10D of the Income-tax, Rules 1962.
 The prescribed documentation includes ownership structure, the profile of the multinational group, business description, nature and terms of international transactions, functional asset & risk analysis, TP methods considered and analysis under those methods, budgets, forecasts & estimates, industry analysis and reports, any other information relevant for demonstrating the arm’s length standard of international transactions.